globalbibletools/gbt/docs/contributing.md

 - Familiarize yourself with the documentation and codebase so that you understand what the expectations are.
 - Take a look at the [project](https://github.com/users/arrocke/projects/1) to get a sense of what things have been prioritized to be worked on.
+- If you have never contributed to an open source repository before, you may find this [tutorial](https://github.com/workdone0/first-contribution-github) helpful.

 ## Pull Requests